bushbass/portfolito-and-blog/src/projects/picture-quote-app.md

 hosting: ""
 ---

-As part of a remote team, we desgined and built and app that took a search term from user input and returned an associated picture from the Unsplash API and associated quote from the **\_\_** API.
+As part of a remote team via Chingu corhots, we desgined and built and app that took a search term from user input and returned an associated picture from the Unsplash API and associated quote from the **\_\_** API.
+Unfortunately, it appears our API key is no longer working for the quote API.
+Finding a new quote API to repair this app is on my to do list.